Table of Contents:

 RFM customer segmentation gained significant popularity in retail industry as such businesses capture the purchase data needed to segment customers using RFM.

-Let’s get down to understanding the three RFM (Recency – Frequency – Monetary) variables & How they Works:
+Let’s get down to understanding the three RFM (Recency – Frequency – Monetary) variables & how they work:

 Recency: [Time since last transaction]